 It sits there as a witness to your imperfections, glowing on screens across the world.

 Mistakes with email marketing?
 I’ve made a few.
-Here’s a sample:
+Here’s a small sample:

 - In my early days online, I advertised new products to my entire list, over and over, rather than figure out who might want to know about them.
 Now I know about interest lists and segmentation (more on both below).